ha3an/ha3an.github.io/_pages/ssnd.md

 <footer></footer>
 <div class="demo-section">
   <h2>Example 2</h2>
   <p>  This segment is from the "overlap_ratio_0.0_sil0.1_0.5_session4_actual0.0" recording of the LibriCSS dataset, spanning from 320s to 345s, which encompasses speech from seven unique speakers with no speech overlap.
-The entire segment is processed through the SSND framework.
 Note that the estimated speakers boundaries extend slightly beyond the actual limits of their speech.   </p>

 <div class="demo">
     <div class="audio">